elomasney/Spill-the-Beau-Tea/TESTING.md

 - I ran a test for this using DevTools on Google Chrome, to show how the register form looks on different devices.
 I expanded and reduced the screen size to make sure the image fits the full width of the screen on all devices.
 The register form is fully responsive across all devices.

+**_Register Form Validity - required fields_**

+_Check that the user is alerted if the empty input fields are not filled in._
+- If you try to submit the form without all of the fields complete, an error will occur and prompt you to populate all the other required fields before the user can submit the form.
+- If a user enters a username that is already in the database, the user is alerted via flash message 'Username Already Registered'
+- If a user enters an email that is already in the database, the user is alerted via flash message 'Email Already Registered'

+**_Register Page - link to sign in_**

+_Check that the sign in link at the bottom of the register form is working._
+- The sign in link at the bottom of the register form is working and when clicked will direct the user to the sign in page.
+- This test was successful

 #### **Guest User**
+**_No Functionality Accesible to Guest User_**

+_Check that no buttons or functionality other than browsing the site is accesible to guest users._
+- I ran a test for this by viewing the site while not signed in.
+- No buttons or functionality is accessible to a guest user.
+- The guest user can only browse the website.
+- This test was successful.

 ### **Issues Encountered**